xlite-dev/ffpa-attn/README.md

 <div id="fused-mla"></div>

 Extending the support of FA for large headdim is meaningful in the context of **DeepSeek MLA**.
-For example, when FA supports headdim values greater than 512, we can achieve fully Fused MLA into a single CUDA kernel.
-This is possible if the weight matrices W_UK and W_UV are absorbed into W_Q and W_O, resulting in C_kv/C_q with `dc/dc' >= 512`.
+For example, when FA supports headdim values greater than 512, we can achieve fully Fused MLA into a single CUDA kernel, after W_UK/W_UV are absorbed into W_Q/W_O (resulting in C_kv/C_q with `dc/dc' >= 512`).
 TODO list👇:

 - [ ] 📚Fully Fused MLA into a single CUDA kernel using **FFPA** Algo and Tensor Cores.